seshbot/seshbot.github.io/source/_posts/2015-05-05-an-introduction-to-opengl-getting-started.markdown

 ### Primitives, Vertices and Fragments
 Each time you call an OpenGL drawing function you are drawing a __primitive__.
 You can think of a primitive as a shape of some kind that can be either 2D or 3D and rendered as a collection of points, lines or triangles.

-Primitives are described as a collection of __vertices__.
+You will describe your primitives as collections of __vertices__.
 These vertices are passed to the GPU and it then transforms them to triangles then _rasterises_ those triangles into __fragments__.
 These fragments may be filtered, blended and anti-aliased and ultimately may be drawn as pixels on your screen.
 So technically _fragments are not pixels_.

 ### Coordinate systems
 The OpenGL __coordinate system__ is simple but requires some explanation - put simply, the range of visible coordinates within the viewport goes from -1.0 to 1.0 in the X, Y and Z directions.
 This coordinate space is known as __normalized device coordinates__ or NDC, and anything falling outside of this range will not be rendered.
 The X and Y coordinates describe the horizontal and vertical component of the pixel (-1, -1 corresponds with the bottom left corner of the viewport) and the Z axis is the _depth_ component that is used for depth testing (if enabled.)
 By default the NDC Z coordinates move _away from_ the viewer, so +Z is into the screen.